 Note

 Important

-Azure Route Servers created before November 1, 2021, that don't have a public IP address associated, are deployed with the public preview offering.
-The public preview offering is not backed by General Availability SLA and support.
-To deploy Azure Route Server with the General Availability offering, and to achieve General Availability SLA and support, please delete and recreate your Route Server.
+Route servers created before November 1, 2021, without an associated public IP address, were deployed with the public preview offering.
+The public preview offering doesn't include General Availability SLA and support.
+To deploy a route server with the General Availability offering and qualify for the General Availability SLA and support, delete and recreate your route server.

 Prerequisites

-az network routeserver create --name 'myRouteServer' --resource-group 'RouteServerRG' --hosted-subnet $subnetId --public-ip-address 'RouteServerIP'
+# Create the Route Server az network routeserver create --name 'myRouteServer' --resource-group 'myResourceGroup' --hosted-subnet $subnetId --public-ip-address 'RouteServerIP'

+Note